2022 Washington House of Representatives election

 The 2022 Washington House of Representatives elections took place as part of the biennial United States elections on November 8, 2022.
-Washington state voters elected state representatives in all 98 seats of the House, electing 2 state representatives in each of the 49 Washington state legislative districts.
+Washington state voters elected state representatives in all 98 seats of the House, electing two state representatives in each of the 49 Washington state legislative districts.
 State representatives serve two-year terms in the Washington House of Representatives.

-Following the previous election in 2020, Democrats held a 57-to-41 seat majority over Republicans.
+Following the previous election in 2020, Democrats held a 57-to-41-seat majority over Republicans.

+There was only one district, the 10th, whose two representatives were from different parties before the election.
+The flipping of the 10th district seat held by Republican Greg Gilday to the Democrats means that there were no split districts for the first time since Washington gained statehood in 1889.